rnestler/rnestler.github.io/content/articles/2025/2025-02-22_improving_my_raspberry_pi_based_media_system.rst

    password=your_password
    domain=your_domain  # Optional, if applicable

-To give mopidy access to the files I looked for its user and group ID:
+To give mopidy access to the files, we need to know its user and group ID:

 .. code-block:: text